wazo-platform/wazo-doc/source/upgrade/upgrade.rst

   option instead.
 * The field ``enableautomon`` has been renamed to ``enableonlinerec`` in the users web services provided by the web-interface (these web services are deprecated).
+* The agent status dashboard now show that an agent is calling or receiving a non acd call while in wrapup or paused

 15.16